The Sunday Times Bestseller.

-Christian Lewis had hit rock bottom, suffering with depression so severe he would shut himself in his bedroom for weeks.
-Then, in August 2017, while surfing – his only respite – he cast his eyes along the coastline and realised it was the only place he really wanted to be.
+Ex-paratrooper Christian Lewis had hit rock bottom, suffering with depression so severe he would shut himself in his bedroom for weeks.
+Then while surfing – his sole respite – he cast his eyes along the coastline and realized it was the only place he really wanted to be.

-Making an impulsive decision to set himself a challenge – walk the entire coastline of the UK – he gave himself a few days to rustle up a tent and walking boots, then left for good with just a tenner in his pocket and two days’ worth of food.
-Little did he know at the time just how long it would take to cross the finish line – and the encounters that lay ahead that would turn his life around.
+Then, Chris made an impulsive decision.
+He set himself a challenge: to walk the entire coastline of the UK.
+He gave himself a few days to rustle up a tent and walking boots, then left for good with just a tenner in his pocket and two days’ worth of food.
+Little did he know at the time just how long it would take to cross the finish line – and the encounters lying ahead would turn his life around.

-Five years later, he has navigated the West Coast, Northern Ireland, the hard-rock cliffs of Scotland and the perimeters of the Scottish Islands – where he spent three months on an uninhabited island called Hildasay, where there was no fresh water or food.
-It was there, the most barren his route had become, that the more pride and respect he found within himself – and the more remarkable his journey became.
-Happiness and hope was just around the corner.
+Five years later, Chris has navigated the West Coast, Northern Ireland, the hard-rock cliffs of Scotland and the perimeters of the Scottish Islands.
+He spent three months on an uninhabited island called Hildasay, with beloved dog Jet.
+It was there, the most barren his route had become, that he found within himself the pride and respect he needed – and his journey became all the more remarkable.
+Happiness and hope was just around the corner . . .